AI notetaker for product teams: How to prioritize roadmap decisions using customer feedback

 1. Capture without distraction during the interview

-Download Granola and connect your calendar so meetings appear automatically.
+Download Granola and connect your calendarso meetings appear automatically.
 When your customer interview starts, manually begin transcription.
-The tool runs quietly in the background while you focus entirely on the participant's body language, tone shifts, and follow-up questions that surface deeper insights.
+Granola generates the notes while you focus entirely on the participant's body language, tone shifts, and follow-up questions that surface deeper insights.

 Research on effective customer interviews emphasizes that you can't simultaneously take perfect notes and be a perfect listener.
 Typing detailed transcripts during the conversation prevents you from noticing when a participant hesitates, contradicts something they said earlier, or uses language that reveals their mental model.